Ways to Talk about Disappointment in English

 Saddened

-A saddened person is disappointed by something.
+A person who is saddened is disappointed by something.

-- Mark was deeply saddened by the news about the war in his country but he tried to keep up with his everyday work routine as if everything was normal.
+- Mark was deeply saddened by the news about the war in his country, but he tried to keep up with his everyday work routine as if everything was normal.

 Expressing disappointment in English

-We can use all kinds of words and phrases to express disappointment but here are the most common ones:
+We can use all kinds of words and phrases to express disappointment, but here are the most common ones:

 That is so disappointing / such a disappointment